Air pollution: Brain health

 Air pollution is linked to various diseases of the brain.
 It increases the risk of dementia.

 Indoor air pollution exposure during childhood may negatively affect cognitive function and neurodevelopment.
 Prenatal exposure may also affect neurodevelopment.
-It may also contribute to neurodegenerative diseases such as Parkinson's disease.
+Exposure to air pollution may contribute to neurodegenerative diseases such as Parkinson's disease.

 Exposure to air pollution may also drive mental health issues, such as depression and anxiety.
 In particular, air pollution from the use of solid fuels was associated with a higher depression risk.
 Depression risk and suicide was more strongly linked to finer particulate matter (PM_{2.5}), compared to coarser particles (PM_{10}).
 The association was strongest for people over the age of 65.

 Problems with thinking (cognitive issues) are also associated with air pollution.
 In people over the age of 40, both NO_{x} and PM_{2.5} have been linked to general cognitive problems.
 PM_{2.5} was also associated with reduced verbal fluency (for instance, number of animals one can list in a minute) and worse executive functions (like attention and working memory).
 Similarly, children tended to fare worse in tests involving working memory when there was NO_{x}, PM_{2.5}, or PM_{10} pollution.

+Physical activity

+The health benefits of physical exercise may be modulated by air quality.
+A 2025 cross-national study involving 1.5 million adults demonstrated that high levels of ambient fine particulate matter (PM _{2.5} μg/m^{3}) can significantly diminish the protective effects of leisure-time physical activity against all-cause and cause-specific mortality.

+The study identified a critical threshold of 25 μg/m^{3} exposure; below this annual average concentration, regular exercise reduced all-cause mortality by approximately 30%.
+However, this benefit was halved (to 12–15%) when concentrations exceeded 25 μg/m^{3} exposure.